New Hall Farm

 Confidence, relationships and resilience are also positively impacted by an animal presence, whilst some teachers have also seen improved concentration and quality of work.

-- Animal diets and feeding habits
+- Animal biology and anatomy

 Pigs